Vanish-pixel/Vanish-pixel/README.md

 - 🖥️ Interested in system integration and IT infrastructure
 - ⚙️ Working with servers, networks and administration
 - 🎮 Creating Minecraft projects with Skript
-- 🌐 Management at Skydinse.net
+- 🌐 Part of the management team at Skydinse

 ## 💻 Languages & Technologies